GetBreeze/breeze-db-docs/collection.md

 ### where

 The `where` method filters the collection by the given key / value pair.
 Uses equality operator (`==`) to compare item values.
-The original collection is not modified, new `Collection` instance is returned instead.
+The original collection is not modified, a new `Collection` instance is returned instead.

 ```as3
 var devices:Collection = new Collection(